Search Site

 • Alternatives to the nasal emollient include:

-• Gently apply a saline gel (ie, Nasogel or equivalent) around the inside entrance of your nose with a q-tip 3 times per day.
+• Gently apply a saline or other oil-based gel (ie, Nasogel, vaseline, or equivalent) around the inside entrance of your nose with the pinky finger 3 times per day.
+Make sure you apply far enough deep into the nose otherwise this method may not work (typically, at least up to the first knuckle of the pinky finger).

 • Use a nasal decongestant (ie, Afrin) for no more than 3 days.
 Do NOT use for more than 3 days due to risk of addiction (rhinnitis medicamentosa)

-• Other products to help with nosebleeds shown below.
+• Other products to help with nosebleeds shown here.

 What options can our physicians provide for epistaxis?

 • Silver nitrate cauterization or electrocauterization.
-May need to be repeated up to 3 times spaced 2 weeks apart (see below for more info).
+May need to be repeated up to 3 times spaced 2 weeks apart (see below for more info and to watch videos).
+Keep in mind this method does not work very well if your blood is thinned out with medications.

 • Nasal packing (see below for more info).